juliaguida/oystercard/boris_bikes_advanced/0_challenge_map.md

 ### Challenges

+In the original version of Boris Bikes, each challenge step is accompanied by a walkthrough, which provides precise instructions for when people get blocked.
+You've elected to do the advanced version, which does not come with those walkthroughs.
+You will probably get stuck at some point though!
+When that happens, remember the [escalation process](https://github.com/makersacademy/course/blob/cdda63c32f8121c67a2409ae64ddf572822da93e/pills/escalation_process.md).

 1. [Setting up a Project](1_setting_up_a_project.md)
 2. [Working with User Stories](2_working_with_user_stories.md)
 3. [From a Domain Model to a Feature Test](3_from_domain_models_to_feature_tests.md)